-2/9 2.3 References to administration* contained in Article 6 and Appendix 1 shall be read as “accounting authority” when applying the provisions of Article 6 andAppendix 1 to maritime telecommunications.
+2/9 2.3 References to administration contained in this Appendix shall be read as “accounting authority” when applying the provisions of this Appendix to maritime telecommunications.

 Reasons: Editorial update and to reflect proposed MOD to Article 6 and proposed suppression of APPENDIX 1.